dryewo/cyrus/README.md

 `+ui` option enables a very simplistic admin UI, served under `/ui`.
 HTML is rendered using [hiccup].
 Static resources are served from `resources/ui` resource path, `style.css` is provided as an example.

+A variant of this option `+ui-oauth2` includes OAuth2 login with example configuration for GitHub.
+Authentication which can be configured to be optional or mandatory.
+See [cyrus-ui-oauth2] for more information.

 ### NREPL

 `+nrepl` adds a NREPL server that is started before the main application is.
 It has to be enabled